ChrisAuret/WH-Coding-Excercise/README.md

 ## To Run Tests

-Double-click "RunTests.bat" from the file explorer
+Double-click "RunTests.bat" from the file explorer, ot Run test project inside Visual Studio

 ## To Run Console Application
 -   Make sure solution has been built